The 10 Best Fall Festivals in West Virginia! By

 Smashed Pota“doe” Patties, Thumper Bumper over Grits, and Chinese Chef Boar RD Noodles are just some of the entries in previous years at the annual Road Kill Festival and Cook-off held in Marlinton, West Virginia.
 Admission is only $5 and allows you to experience great local bands, food, and fun.
 Created to celebrate the autumn harvest, this two-day festival is a lot of fun, and you can sample mountain delicacies that you won’t find anywhere else.

 If you’re used to seeing West Virginia’s capitol every day, come see what happens when you have local artists transform the already-beautiful city into a work of art.
-The 10-day FestivAll Fall Festival held each year brings together more than 400 artists with more than 80 events and over 300 performances.
+The 10-day FestivAll Fall Festival held each year brings together more than 80 arts and community organizations and hundreds of local, regional, national, and international artists.
 Most events are free and can be found indoor and outside.
 Take a stroll through the downtown area and appreciate the traditional Appalachian music, taking in the other sights and sounds that make West Virginia what it is.
-Participate in the interactive events, like Choir Now! where you can learn three-part harmonies purchase unique artwork, and sample delicious foods from local eateries.

 The Mountain Heritage Arts & Crafts Fall Festival is held in the beautiful rolling hills of Harpers Ferry, West Virginia, which is perfectly appropriate for admiring and appreciating the rich cultural history of Appalachia.
 Crafters and artisans display their wares, and live music and food vendors let you experience that side of the state’s heritage.
 There’s even a Sit and Sip Tent for adults over the legal drinking age to sample local wineries and breweries from around the state.